Four Swiss on board cruise ship with coronavirus cases

 A 71-year-old man who had been on a previous cruise died from Covid-19 on his return to California.

-On Friday the Federal Office of Public Health reported 210 diagnosed cases in Switzerland.
-The previous day a 74-year-old woman, who had been hospitalised in Lausanne, died as a result of the disease – so far the only death in the country.
+On Saturday the Federal Office of Public Health reported 228 confirmed cases in Switzerland.
+On Thursday a 74-year-old woman, who had been hospitalised in Lausanne, died as a result of the disease – so far the only death in the country.

 Keystone-SDA/ts